 Presley's surprise hit with Sun Studios landed him a recording contract with RCA Records in Nashville, where he wrote and recorded more than 200 songs.
-The Country Music Hall of Fame and Museum in...
-Nashville has original recordings and videos of The King as well as artifacts, such as his gold Cadillac.
+The Country Music Hall of Fame in Nashville has original recordings and videos of The King as well as artifacts, such as his gold Cadillac.

 Top Places to Spot Elvis - California